gbrayut/cloud-examples/cloudrun-sql-auth-proxy/README.md

 ## Cloud SQL Integration for Cloud Run

-As of May 2025 the Cloud Run built-in Cloud SQL integration uses the instance's public IP (if available) or uses the Private IP via Serverless VPC Connector or Direct VPC access if the SQL instance does not have a public IP.
+As of May 2025 the Cloud Run built-in Cloud SQL integration uses the instance's public IP (if available) or uses the PSA Private IP via Serverless VPC Connector or Direct VPC access if the SQL instance does not have a public IP.
 If you add a public IP to the SQL instance in the future, then Cloud Run will implicitly start using the Public IP.
+If you want to connect to a Cloud SQL instance using PSC, you must use the Language Connector or Sidecar proxy (See below).

 When you configure the integration using `--add-cloudsql-instances=...` or the Cloud SQL connections section of a Cloud Run revision, it simply adds the `run.googleapis.com/cloudsql-instances: PROJECT-ID:REGION:INSTANCE-NAME` annotation to your service.
 You will not see the cloud-sql-proxy container or service and will not be able to change any configuration settings.
-For instance, [auto-iam-authn](https://cloud.google.com/sql/docs/postgres/iam-authentication#auto-iam-auth) is not currently supported when using the managed Cloud Run integraion and instead requires using the sidecar version.
+For instance, [auto-iam-authn](https://cloud.google.com/sql/docs/postgres/iam-authentication#auto-iam-auth) and PSC are not currently supported when using the managed Cloud Run integraion and instead requires using the sidecar version.

 The following example is based on [GoogleCloudPlatform/python-docs-samples](https://github.com/GoogleCloudPlatform/python-docs-samples/blob/main/cloud-sql/mysql/sqlalchemy/README.md#deploy-to-cloud-run) and shows how to configure a Python service with SQLAlchemy to securely connect to Mysql using the built-in Cloud SQL integration.